Programming the Internet of Things: Part IV, Chapter 11, Figure 11-5.

 What Students Will Learn

-In addition to learning HOW to build a basic, end-to-end IoT solution from device to cloud, students will also learn about:
+In addition to learning HOW to build a basic, end-to-end IoT ecosystem test bed, from device to cloud, students will also learn about:

-- IoT System Design: Learn about the key components of an IoT ecosystem and what they do.
+• IoT System Design: Learn how to define an IoT Reference Architecture and understand the key components of an IoT ecosystem and how they work together.

-- Data Management: Learn why data-centric thinking is important, and how to create interoperable data.
+• Data Management: Learn why data-centric thinking is important, and how to create interoperable data representations that can be used across different platforms.

-- Communications: Learn about the MQTT and CoAP protocols – how they work, are used, and why.
+• Communications: Learn about the MQTT and CoAP protocols – what they are, how they work, and how you can use them in your IoT ecosystem test bed.

-- IoT Agile Governance: Learn about managing complexity and how to provide guidance for IoT projects.
+• IoT Agile Governance: Learn about managing complexity in an IoT ecosystem, and how to apply core IoT solution pillars to better support IoT ecosystem solutioning.

 Class Structure Considerations